ClubINFO-INGI-UCLouvain/INGI-Dakar-2K21-Challenge/README.md

 - Mutation, a mutation is a random modification of a parameter for an individual in the generation,
 - Crossover, a crossover is the creation of an individual based on parameters values from several members of the last generation,
-- Selection, in a genetic algorithm, we select the bests individuals of a generation to construct the next generation.
+- Selection, in a genetic algorithm, we select the best individuals of a generation to construct the next generation.

 ![Alternative text describing the image](https://www.tutorialspoint.com/genetic_algorithms/images/ga_motivation.jpg)

-The Mutation operator is used to insure the selection to not be trapped in a local optima and can't reach the global optima for each parameters.
+The Mutation operator is used to ensure that the selection is not trapped in a local optima and can not reach the global optima for each parameters.

 Some useful links:
 - [Theory of genetic algorithms](https://reader.elsevier.com/reader/sd/pii/S0304397500004060?token=6240AF810A6BC428879CE8AEB4F04F4AA5A72A2D98CAB426176300A0225D41DE6039B263D1BE7B53E6BCA3974706F28F&originRegion=eu-west-1&originCreation=20211107165130)